rdkcentral/firebolt-certification-suite/cypress/TestCases/FireboltCertification/UserGrants.md

 # Firebolt Certification
-Feature file for Firebolt Certification UserGrants Module.
+Feature file for certifying UserGrants module.

 ## Purpose
 A module for managing grants given by the user.

 ## Requirements :
 1.**Grant Policies**
-* Grant Policies specify details like how long the grant lasts and what is the scope of the grant.
+* Grant Policies specify details like how long a grant is valid for and what is the scope of the grant.
-* The corresponding grant policy of the capability being tested must be added inside the "grantPolicies" object within the "capabilities" object.
-* This object will include the grant policy for different roles such as manage, use, and provide.
+* The grantPolicy object will include policies for different roles such as manage, use, and provide.

-  Example structure for a capability (e.g., localization.postalCode):
+  **Example structure for a grant policy:**
-    "capabilities": {
-                        "supported": [
-                            ...
-                        ],
-                        "dependencies": {
-                                ...
-                        },
+                    ```
                         "grantPolicies": {
                             "xrn:firebolt:capability:localization:postal-code": {
                                     "use": {